jessejenks/continued-fractions/README.md

 >   --A. YA.
 Khinchin, 1935

-In that paper by Bill Gosper however, he essentially solved this problem.
-Although unpublished, Gosper's continued fraction algorithm
+In [Bill Gosper's unpublished paper](http://www.tweedledum.com/rwg/cfup.htm), he essentially solved this problem.

 # Cfraction
 A set of libraries for continued fraction arithmetic.